CHAPTER 2 - The Cat called Gary 5!

 In the afternoon foreign workers came in blue T shirts they said

 they were our friends and they set up something called a Child Friendly

 Space where we played games.
 Their names were funny and if you did

 learn them then they left for good!
 So in the end we just called

 them "Miss" and "Sir"

-I did not have any friends in the Home except one girl who was
+I did not have any friends in the Home except for Jasmine.
+She

-blew and it rained I dreamed I was under the car in mud.
+would cry and I would dream I was under the car covered in mud.

 The other children all seemed to know each other and the three